oliviagallego/TesaHealth/docs/Step_2-Database/README.md

 * diabetes
 * hypertension

+This profile is linked to the user table through the foreign key userId.
+A user can have a patient profile even if they also have clinician or admin profiles.
 For choosing wich information to include here, I based myself on the questions made by the app ADA diagnosis that also uses AI.
 This table are directly linked to the user table via the foreing key userId.